IceWhaleTech/ZimaDocs/source/docs/Universal-third-party-system-installation-tutorial.md

 # Create an installation USB stick

-## 1. Open balenaEtcher
+## 1.Open balenaEtcher

 ![Open Balenaetcher](/images/Installing-Ubuntu-System/install-ubuntu-system-open-balenaetcher.jpg)

-## 2. Click on "Flash from file" and select the system image you downloaded earlier.
+## 2. Click “Flash from file” and select the system image you downloaded earlier.

 ![Using Balenaetcher Write Image In Usb](/images/Installing-Ubuntu-System/intall-ubuntu-system-choose-image-in-balenaetcher.png)

 ![Using Balenaetcher Write Image In Usb](/images/Installing-Ubuntu-System/install-ubuntu-system-choose-image-in-balenaetcher1.png)

-## 3. Click "Select target" and select your inserted USB drive in the dialog box.
+## 3.Click “Select target” and select your inserted USB drive in the dialog box.

 ![Using Balenaetcher Write Image In Usb](/images/Installing-Ubuntu-System/install-ubuntu-system-choose-usb-disk.png)

-## 4. Click "Flash!" and wait for it to complete.
+## 4.Click “Flash!” and wait for it to complete.
 You may be asked to enter your system password during the process, just enter it and click OK.

 ![Enter you Computer Account And Password](/images/Installing-Ubuntu-System/install-ubuntu-system-enter-password.png)